 The final science program will be determined based on your contributed abstracts, so please submit a presentation and help guide the scientific goals of this event.

 We look forward to seeing you in Boulder this summer!

-Gordon Emslie and Amir Caspi, on behalf of the Scientific and Local Organizing Committees, respectively
+Amir Caspi, on behalf of the Local Organizing Committee

 SolarNews is normally distributed on the first and fifteenth of each month.
 Please send in your submissions by midnight (UT-8) the day before.

 SolarNews submissions can be in plain text or HTML markup.
 Submissions should be made via the submission webform at solarnews.aas.org/